Group Counseling & Support

 Women of Color Support Group

-- When & where: Every other Tuesday (on even weeks) staring January 14, 1 to 2pm at the Hattie Redmond Women & Gender Center
+- When & where: TBD Coming Spring Term at the Hattie Redmond Women & Gender Center

 - To join: Nothing is required to join.
 Email [email protected] or [email protected] if you have questions.